Display Screen Bigger Than Monitor On Windows: 4 Easy Fixes

 - In the Graphics Control Panel, click on the Display option.

-- Under “Select Display” section, click the drop-down menu and select your external display/monitor.
+- Under the “Select Display” section, click the drop-down menu and select your external display/monitor.

 - Click on the Custom Resolutions tab.